 Maps and Navigation

 Answer – Maps and Trail Descriptions are the primary means of navigation for the Trail.
 There are Maps and Trail Descriptions for each section of the Trail.
 These contain route information and other planning considerations.
 Local information on history and heritage can be found on the website.
 You must be a member of the NT to purchase Maps.

 Answer – Routes marked on commercial maps do not contain sufficient information to navigate the Trail.
 You should obtain Maps and Trail Descriptions for those sections of the Trail you intened travelling.
 These contain important local information, directions and details not available on commercial maps.

 Answer – GPS doesn’t have the detailed route information you need to follow the trail.
 Your Maps and Trail Description are the primary means of navigation.

-Answer – You should always check your map for correct settings, however for 2020 Maps, you should set your datum to GDA94, your position format to UTM and your north to grid.
+Answer – You should always check your map for correct settings, however for 2020 Maps, you should set your datum to GDA2020 and if unavailable GDA94, your position format to UTM and your north to grid.

 Answer – An article on basic use of a compass is available here.

 Answer – No. The NT is not a formed trail and crosses various land tenures.
 If you are considering a distance trek, consider it a challenging activity.
 A challenging activity requires you to have a high level of fitness, above average expertise in your chosen field and a high level of outdoor skills such as navigation, first aid and survival.

 Answer – Many people only ever do short sections or day trips.
 Some people do sections of the Trail as they have time.
 We recommend people determine the amount of time they have available and plan their treck accordingly.
 Ultimately it is your journey.